ratatui/ratatui-website/src/tutorial/counter-async-app/actions.md

     ShouldQuit -->|No| CheckEvent;
 ```

-This may seem like a lot more boilerplate to achieve the same thing.
-However, `Action` enums have a
+While this may seem like a lot more boilerplate to achieve the same thing, `Action` enums have a few
-few advantages.
+advantages.

 Firstly, they can be mapped from keypresses programmatically.
 For example, you can define a
 configuration file that reads which keys are mapped to which `Action` like so: